Blog

 • Look at the list of the Pro staff.
 If there’s someone you would like a private lesson with, message them in advance to reserve time.

-• Look at the schedule & print it out – more on why below.
+• Look at the schedule & print it out – more on why below

 2. Look at the schedule

 It can be confusing, so give yourself some time to digest it.
 Take a pen or highlighter and circle the things you are interested in.
-If you are unsure if you should attend a certain workshop or watch a certain contest, take your marked up schedule to your teacher or 2 different people you know and ask for their advice.
-Plan your meals, naps, and showers around this schedule (you’ll be glad you did).
-If the event offers a Newcomer Welcome program, DO IT!
+If you are unsure if you should attend a certain workshop or watch a certain contest, take your marked up schedule to your teacher or 2 different dancers you know and ask for their advice.

-3. Have fun
+3. Prioritize fun

 The underlying principle of this weekend is to inspire you, improve your skills and increase your enjoyment of the dance.
 No one is judging you or forcing you to perform, so relax, check your ego at the door and have fun.
 Remember they planned this event for people like you.